Nativity Prep 1990 Society

 You can name Nativity Prep as the recipient of a portion or the total of the remainder of your retirement plan.
 Income and estate taxes are avoided on the distribution given to Nativity Prep.
 To designate Nativity Prep as a beneficiary, simply complete a change of beneficiary form available from your plan administrator.

 This is but a small sample of some of your options.
-Joanne Coluccio, our Director of Advancement, will be happy to assist you and your tax advisor in designing and implementing an estate plan tailored to your needs and wishes.
-For more information please contact her at 857-728-0031 extension 14 or firstname.lastname@example.org.
+Our Director of Advancement will be happy to assist you and your tax advisor in designing and implementing an estate plan tailored to your needs and wishes.
+For more information please contact us at 857-273-0244 or firstname.lastname@example.org.